Shasha Oosthuizen, M.A.

 Deciding to seek therapy is an important step toward healing, personal growth, and meaningful change.
 If you are reading this page, thank you for considering the possibility of me guiding and supporting you on this journey of positive change.
 In working with you, I will help you navigate life obstacles by providing you with coping strategies ad a compassionate space to resolve your issues.
 I am pleased to present a summary of my education, the types of presenting concerns that I assess and treat, and how we would work together to help you determine if we might be a good client-therapist fit.

 I am currently in my final year of my PhD in Clinical & Counselling Psychology at the University of Toronto.
 At the Centre for Interpersonal Relationships, I am a resident working under the supervision of Dr. Dino Zuccarini, C. Psych. and Dr. Lila Hakim, C. Psych.
-Here, I provide assessment and treatment services for adults presenting with a wide range of concerns and welcome people from all walks of life (e.g., different ages, genders, ethnicities, spiritual beliefs, and sexual orientations).
+Here, I provide individual and couple therapy for adults presenting with a wide range of concerns and welcome people from all walks of life (e.g., different ages, genders, ethnicities, spiritual beliefs, and sexual orientations).

 During our initial sessions, I’ll ask you about your current life challenges and goals for therapy.
 Next, I’ll ask you to complete various self-report questionnaires and ask you to share your life history.
 This will help us understand what is causing and maintaining your difficulties.
 It will also allow me to systemically plan a treatment and select interventions that address your presenting concerns, unique needs, and treatment goals.